IPv4 vs. IPv6: What is the Difference?

 - IPv6 includes built-in Quality of Service (via the Flow Label field), while IPv4 lacks a native QoS mechanism.

-NAT & connectivity
+NAT & Connectivity

 - IPv4 relies on Network Address Translation (NAT) because of address shortages.